PieterPenninckx/resource-management-in-rust/src/resources-in-general-example.md

 Again, we pass the variable `file_descriptor` to specify which file must be closed.

-Excercise.
+Exercise.
 In the previous example, the programmer can make a bug for instance by forgetting to close the file.
 There are many mistakes like that.
 Write down a number of them.
 We will come back to this later on.